-All new members have to complete college training, which provides an insider view of EPSRC’s peer review processes and valuable tips on writing high-quality reviews that will help you, as well as the peers you are reviewing for.
+All new members are asked to complete college training, which provides an insider view of EPSRC’s peer review processes and valuable tips on writing high-quality reviews that will help you, as well as the peers you are reviewing for.
 New members will also be asked to provide details of their expertise on the Joint Electronic Submissions (Je-S) system, to enable us to best match you to relevant proposals for reviewing and serving on our panels where appropriate.
-Once you have completed the training and provided your expertise details, we will add you to our college and look forward to working with you.
+Once you have accepted the membership terms of reference and provided your expertise details, we will add you to our college and look forward to working with you.

 The college membership is reviewed periodically to address any imbalances and to replace members who have not responded to EPSRC review requests over a period of time.
 Please know that you can always notify us of any career breaks or changes in situation that may prevent you from reviewing or serving on our panels.
 Once you are appointed to the college, you can opt out at any time.

-There are several routes to becoming a college member, but all require you to complete the online college training and Je-S details.
+There are several routes to becoming a college member.
 This includes:

 Who is eligible to join our college